 As part of continuous improvement and to support the Group’s sustainability agenda, during 2021 we worked with our suppliers to understand where they are on their own net zero journey, while seeking to identify opportunities relating to sustainable procurement.
 In the UK and Australia, we established working groups to review how modern slavery and human trafficking risk is identified, assessed and managed across our business as part of our overall compliance programme.

 During 2022 we will develop a strategy and roadmap, which will outline our approach to integrating ESG principles across how we work with suppliers.

 Supplier due diligence

 Risk-based due diligence is undertaken for all third parties with whom we engage, whether supplier, adviser, potential joint venture partner, acquisition opportunity or other third party.
 Where required, this may include establishing the identity of the third party in terms of beneficial ownership and gathering of sufficient information to assess relevant bribery and corruption risks.
-At the contracting stage we ensure that contracts contain appropriate anti-corruption and anti-bribery provisions and stipulate the expectation to comply with our standards on ethical business conduct, compliance, Supplier Principles, safety, environment and human rights.
+At the contracting stage we stipulate our expectation that suppliers embrace our standards on ethical behaviour, including those set out in our Supplier Principles.

 Once a supplier has been approved and a contract has been signed, we continue to actively manage and monitor that supplier throughout the life of their contract.
 This includes managing any significant changes in our relationship with the supplier as well as undertaking ongoing risk-based due diligence.